mokkinghang/animeunity_scraper/README.md

 An automatic anime downloader should be easy to write, since the download link is directly available for all episodes.
 I may do it later.

-Up to 21/10/2022, the following 173 animes series (different seasons and movies/OVAs are considered as separated anime series) have both Italian dub and sub versions:
+Up to 21/10/2022, the following 173 animes series (different seasons and movies/OVAs are considered as separate anime series) have both Italian dub and sub versions:

 * 5 cm al secondo
 * 7 Seeds